hpc-carpentry/hpc-python/_episodes/03-lists.md

 ```
 {: .output}

-A colon on the left side  of an index means everyting before, but not including, the index.
+A colon on the left side  of an index means everything before, but not including, the index.

 ```python
 example[:2]